 A study has shown that Tampa and Miami have the most security problems of the state's four major ports, which also include Fort Lauderdale and Jacksonville.

 Drug enforcement officers estimate 40 percent of the cocaine sold in the United States comes through Florida ports despite recent efforts to improve security at both Port of Miami and Port Everglades.
 An estimated 150 and 200 metric tons of cocaine enter the country through Florida each year, says the state's drug czar, James R. McDonough.
-In 1998, 112 of the 168 cocaine seizures by U.S. Customs in commercial cargo were at Florida ports, according to a St. Petersburg Times report.
+In 1998, 112 of the 168 cocaine seizures by U.S. Customs in commercial cargo were at Florida ports, according to a St. Petersburg Times

-According to the Sun-Sentinel, federal agents uncovered in March an operation to smuggle more than 9,000 pounds of cocaine into the Port of Miami.
+, federal agents uncovered in March an operation to smuggle more than 9,000 pounds of cocaine into the Port of Miami.
 Last fall, two former Teamster leaders were charged with importing nearly 8,000 pounds of cocaine and 85,000 pounds of marijuana into Port Everglades, the paper reports.